rapid7/insightconnect-plugins/plugins/jira/help.md

 ## Troubleshooting

-The Jira plugin supports cloud and on-premise versions of Jira Software, Jira Server, and Jira ServiceDesk products from Atlassian.
-Please note only Jira cloud is supported on ICON cloud
+Please note only Jira cloud is supported with InsightConnect cloud.
+For JIRA OnPrem, please use an orchestrator for connecting.

 # Version History